 A promissory note is a negotiable instrument that sets out the terms under which one party, known as the issuer, agrees in writing to pay a set monetary sum to another party, known as the payee.
 The repayment can be either on demand or on a specified future date.

-It is important to note that a promissory note is not a loan agreement, although both do relate to borrowing money.
+It is important to note that this tool is not a loan agreement, although both do relate to borrowing money.
 Both a lender and a borrower need to sign a loan agreement for it to be legal, valid and binding.
 Only one party, the issuer, needs to sign a promissory note.
 Furthermore, a promissory note is generally a relatively simple, straight forward document, compared to a loan agreement which can contain some very complex clauses, terms and conditions.

 Once the issuer has signed and dated a promissory note, they have a legal obligation to make payment.
 Using a promissory note can be a great option in circumstances where you don’t want to have to draft, negotiate and sign a complex loan agreement, but where you nevertheless want to make sure you have documentary evidence of the sum owed to or by you.